remotestorage/remotestorage.js/doc/nodejs.md

 #### on change

-For our modules change event's (which can occur when your remoteStorage object has a remote data endpoint configured), we do the following.
+To become alerted to our modules change event's (which occurs when our module data has been updated either locally or remotely), we do the following.

 ```javascript
     remoteStorage.feeds.rssAtom.on('change', function (event) {